nickest14/Leetcode-golang/README.md

 #### 2406.
 Divide Intervals Into Minimum Number of Groups
 #### 2415.
 Reverse Odd Levels of Binary Tree
 #### 2461.
 Maximum Sum of Distinct Subarrays With Length K
+#### 2471.
+Minimum Number of Operations to Sort a Binary Tree by Level
 #### 2491.
 Divide Players Into Teams of Equal Skill
 #### 2501.
 Longest Square Streak in an Array
 #### 2516.
 Take K of Each Character From Left and Right